Cultural Competence in Witnessing Resistance to Trauma, and Interpersonal and Political Violence

 Locating sites of resistance, witnessing the resistance processes, and learning to navigate complex social-political and social spaces can help us construct communities of knowledge, sustenance, strength, balance and co-existence, and allow us to better serve those we work with.

-This training addresses cultural competence specific to the mental health fields and is relevant to those working in counseling, family therapy, psychology, and social work.
+This training addresses cultural competence specific to mental health fields and is relevant to those working in counseling, family therapy, psychology, and social work.

 Workshop participants will focus on understanding witnessing dimensions in relation to complex and chronic interpersonal and politically-based trauma—in both therapists and clients; the impact of social location in the witnessing process; and an ethical stance of justice and resistance.